-If an officer is requested by the State Attorney's Office or any other outside agency to standby, said officer shall be treated as if on court time pursuant to Section 5.6 heretofore described and shall be treated and paid accordingly.
+If an Officer is requested by the State Attorney's Office or any other outside agency to standby, said Officer shall be treated as if on court time pursuant to Section 5.6 heretofore described and shall be treated and paid accordingly.
 Officers who receive a notice of trial from DuPage County will be compensated two hours straight time for complying with the notice while on standby.
-If the officer is subsequently called by DuPage County to attend court, the officer will be then paid per Section 5.6 above and the two hours straight time for standby will not apply.
+If the Officer is subsequently called by DuPage County to attend court, the Officer will be then paid per Section 5.6 above and the two hours straight time for standby will not apply.

-Section 5.8 On Call Time
+Section 5.8 On-Call Time

-Any covered officer assigned to the Patrol Division who is not on "standby" status as described in Section 5.7, and is directed by the Chief of Police or his designee to be available to respond to a call to active duty shall receive two hours of paid time, at his regular rate of pay, for each one day on call.
+Any covered Officer assigned to the Patrol Division who is not on "standby" status as described in Section 5.7, and is directed by the Chief of Police or his designee to be available to respond to a call to active duty shall receive two hours of paid time, at his regular rate of pay, for each one day on call.
 Officers assigned to the Patrol Division are not eligible for a hire-back originating from the Investigations Division.

-Any officer assigned to the Investigations Division who is not on "standby" status as described in Section 5.7, and is directed by the Chief of Police or his designee to be available to respond to a call to active duty within a specific time period shall receive a minimum of one hour held-time or one hour paid time, at his regular rate of pay, for each twelve hours (overnight) on call and two hours for each 24 hours on call (to include weekends or holidays).
-If the officer is called out to active duty during his on call time then he shall be compensated as set forth in Section 8.5 of this Agreement, in addition to the held-time received pursuant to this section.
-In order to be available to respond to a call-out within the Investigations Division, the on-call officer is not eligible for a hire-back for the Patrol Division or extra duty per Article VI, excluding festivals, parades, or IDOT traffic safety details.
+Any Officer assigned to the Investigations Division who is not on "standby" status as described in Section 5.7, and is directed by the Chief of Police or his designee to be available to respond to a call to active duty within a specific time period shall receive a minimum of one hour held-time or one hour paid time, at his regular rate of pay, for each twelve hours (overnight) on call and two hours for each 24 hours on call (to include weekends or holidays).
+If the Officer is called out to active duty during his on-call time then he shall be compensated as set forth in Section 5.48.5 of this Agreement, in addition to the held-time received pursuant to this section.
+In order to be available to respond to a call-out within the Investigations Division, the on-call Officer is not eligible for a hire-back for the Patrol Divisionto meet street staffing or extra duty per Article VI, excluding festivals, parades, or IDOT traffic safety details.
+The on-call Officer will be eligible for other hire-back provided the hire-back has not been filled 72 hours prior to its start and is mutually agreed upon.